laurenchurch/core-aws-launcher/README.md

 # Overview

-This repository contains the AWS EKS Marketplace deployment resources to launch [CloudBees Core](https://www.cloudbees.com/products/cloudbees-core) on EKS.
+This repository contains the resources to launch [CloudBees Core](https://www.cloudbees.com/products/cloudbees-core) on EKS using CloudFormation.

 ## Get Started